wjun1924/objc-deli-001/README.md

 3. Build the `stringWithDeliLine:` method to:
   * if there are no customers in line, return the string `The line is currently empty.`,
   * otherwise, return a formatted string beginning with `The line is:` and appending every customer in the queue on a new line (`\n`) beginning with their number in the queue, e. g. `1.
-Anita B.`. *Remember, these customers are humans so they count from one—not from zero like computers.*
+Anita`. *Remember, these customers are humans so they count from one—not from zero like computers.*

 4. Build the method `addName:toDeliLine:` method to add the submitted `name` to the `deliLine`.
 Since the `deliLine` argument is mutable, this method does not need to return an array; the array argument is modified in-place.